Forza Motorsport 4: Sound design

 Turn 10 identified sound as a cornerstone of the Forza experience, and that accuracy and excitement are key to that.
-The audio team for Forza Motorsport 4 set out to make car sounds "more visceral" than prior entries in the series.
-Sound from over 500 cars was captured on a dyno in a Redmond, WA garage, using the same recording setup first used with the Bizarre Creations' PGR games beginning in 2001.
+The sound design team for Forza Motorsport 4 set out to make car audio "more visceral" than prior entries in the series.
+Sounds from over 500 cars were captured on a dyno in a Redmond, WA garage, using the same recording setup first used with the Bizarre Creations' PGR games beginning in 2001.
 Fans of the game were also solicited to bring their own cars for recording.
 An 8 to 10 channel recording device captured sound from microphones at the engine, intake, and exhaust.
 High SPL mics were used on the loudest of cars, notably the Mazda 787B, to reduce distortion.

 The audio channels were mixed, sliced, and recombined to span rev range.
 The sounds are then applied to the car physics model, applying DSP and filters based on how the car is driven.
 The team licensed a distortion effect, iZotope's Trash plugin on FMOD, to achieve the "on the limit" feeling of sound distorting in your head.
 The sounds are then mixed with transmission and tire sounds, and finally the distance and environmental model to form the final soundtrack heard by the player.
 DSP also changes the sound of the car after engine upgrades, rather than swapping samples as was done in prior games.

 Along with the physics team making a new tire physics model with data from Pirelli, the sound team added more granular tire sounds to differentiate skidding from braking, steering, or wheel spin.
 A Tesla Roadster was used to record the game's tire sounds, due to its near-silent electric motor which allowed them to record the sounds cleanly without engine or exhaust noise.
 Two microphones were mounted to the car and pointed at the tire for recording.
 The tire model contains hundreds of sounds for each surface and varies dynamically depending on lateral and vertical load.
 This detailed tire feedback improved lap times among hardcore Forza drivers within Turn 10.

 In Autovista mode, engine startups were recorded in 5.1 from the perspective of the driver's head plus mics near the engine and exhaust.

 Lance Hayes, also known as Dr Drunken Master, the award-winning composer for Forza Motorsport 3, returned to score Forza Motorsport 4 with the Microsoft Studios Music label, which features a combination of his music and other licensed artists.
 15 songs were provided by Hayes for the user interface and some in-race music.
 In speaking of the tone of the soundtrack, Hayes stated "The score has an increased cinematic feel as well as incorporating many of the styles (downtempo, electronic, ambient) that made the Forza Motorsport 3 OST a fan favorite."